How to Choose a Domain Name: 7 Tips to Make It EasyMay 4, 2021

 It may seem like the trendy thing to do to pick a unique TLD that makes your website URL name look like the TLD finishes the rest of the word from the domain name.
 While that is really cool, it can also hinder your website SEO and make it difficult for people to find your website.

-And if you’re still having trouble honing in on exactly what you want your domain name to be, try using a domain name generator like one of these:
+If you’re still having trouble honing in on exactly what you want your domain name to be, try using a domain name generator like one of these:

 5. Make Sure The Website Domain Name Is Available